aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/manage-blob/_index.md

 ### **Export Large File Through BLOB from Presentation**
-Aspose.Slides for Java allows you to export large files (in this case, an audio or video file) through a process involving BLOBs from presentations.
+Aspose.Slides for Node.js via Java allows you to export large files (in this case, an audio or video file) through a process involving BLOBs from presentations.
 For example, you may need to extract a large media file from a presentation but do not want the file to be loaded into your computer's memory.
 By exporting the file through the BLOB process, you get to keep memory consumption low.

 This code in Java demonstrates the described operation: